What is a Conversion Rate?

 A conversion rate describes how often people who land on your page complete a desired action.
 This conversion most often refers to people who make a purchase and become a paying customer, but it can also be used to describe people who complete mid-funnel conversions, such as signing up for an email list or downloading a gated piece of content.

 Since online marketing revolves around understanding what customers want to see and then fulfilling their needs so that they continue to move through the buyer’s journey, the conversion rate is a good way to measure how well you meet the needs of these customers.
-A good conversion rate means that the people who land on your page are interested enough in what you have to offer to convert into leads or customers.
-They feel as though the material you have produced fulfills their needs, and thus they are willing to pay for the content you offer.
+A good conversion rate means that the people who land on your page are interested enough in what you have to offer to be converted into leads or customers.
+They feel the material you have produced fulfills their needs, and thus they are willing to pay for the content you offer.
 This payment might come in the form of actual money, or it might be in the form of their personal contact information.

 Tracking conversions offers brands a solid understanding of how people respond to the content they create and how enticing they make their offerings.
 Conversion rates can also help brands track their ability to entice people to move through the different stages of the buyer’s journey toward conversion.